 UPDATED!
 The announced TI CC2652P based “Sonoff Zigbee 3.0 USB Dongle Plus” from ITead, later renamed to “ZBDongle-P”, has been released and looks to be great value for a premium hardware package sold for a low price.
-It is based on Texas Instruments CC2652P radio chip and this “ZBDongle-P” variant is to be sold side-by-side as an alternative to their new “ZBDongle-E” variant that is based on Silicon Labs EFR32MG21 that SoC chips both practically have the same specifications on paper but uses different Zigbee stack firmware which will affect compatibility/support with different Zigbee gateway application implementations.
+It is based on Texas Instruments CC2652P radio chip and this “ZBDongle-P” variant is to be sold side-by-side as an alternative to their new “ZBDongle-E” variant that is instead based on Silicon Labs EFR32MG21 radio SoC chip, and while both practically have the same specifications on paper, they use different Zigbee stack firmware which will affect compatibility/support with different Zigbee gateway application implementations, thus the developers of various Zigbee gateway applications will have different recommendations on the preferred variant.

 I personally recommend Sonoff battery-operated Zigbee door/motions/temperature sensors and button.
 Suggest reading the articles by NotEnoughTECH if want independent reviews of those Sonoff sensors: